 What if we engaged with God during this season in a way that mirrored what was happening in the world around us?
 What if we looked for ways to not only enjoy the distinctive physical pleasures of fall, but also found spiritual practices that enable our soul to embrace and enjoy the essence of this particular season?

 I think it might help us live into the beauty of what is fall.
 Help us view what God has done and is doing from a unique vantage point.
 And give us ways to relate to God and enjoy Him that beautifully parallel what is happening around us.

 So, while you’re enjoying the vibrant colors of fall, sipping your pumpkin latte, and wearing your favorite scarf, why don’t you also set aside time to help your soul embrace the beauty and essence of what it is to be fall.

 Choose an essence of fall (harvest, thanksgiving, preparation, change, vibrancy, transition) and use it to guide you to a way of enjoying time with God that aligns with the season.

 Want a list of practical ideas to choose from?
 Perfect!
-I created a printable for you!
-Enter your email address below to have it sent directly to your inbox.
+I created a FREE downloadable printable for you!
 In it you’ll find six simple ideas you can use to enjoy God that correspond to this season of fall.